 Established in 1933

-Founded in 1933, the Sydney University Liberal Club (SULC) is a non-profit student association and the oldest Liberal Club in Australia.
-Former Prime Ministers Malcolm Turnbull, Tony Abbott and Howard hail from the Club - as does NSW Premier Gladys Berejiklian.
+Founded in 1933, the Sydney University Liberal Club (SULC) is a non-profit student association and the oldest and largest Liberal Club in Australia.
+Former Prime Ministers Malcolm Turnbull, Tony Abbott and John Howard hail from the Club, as does NSW Premier Gladys Berejiklian.

 In fact, for at least 40 years, every New South Wales and Federal Liberal Ministry has included an alumnus.
 In the Abbott Government, the Speaker Bronwyn Bishop, Treasurer Joe Hockey, Communications Minister Malcolm Turnbull, Manager of Government Business Mitch Fifield and Government Whip Philip Ruddock are all SULC alumni.